 During WWII Corning Glass manufactured Christmas tree lights here.
 In fact, the lobby of the Penn Wells is festooned with an American Flag made entirely of these bulbs.

-There’s plenty of history, a story about a main street house door that was a gift from Abraham Lincoln, a drive-by look at the Wynken, Blynken, and Nod fountain (commissioned by a wealthy resident for his daughter), and a couple of stops: both sweet in so many ways.
-The Trolley lets you out at The Main St. Creamery for homemade ice cream and at Highland Chocolates for a Factory Tour. $20 adults, $10 kids, check website for times and days.
+There’s plenty of history, a story about a main street house door that was a gift from Abraham Lincoln, a drive-by look at the Wynken, Blynken, and Nod fountain (commissioned by a wealthy resident for his daughter), and a couple of stops.
+Both are sweet in so many ways.
+The Trolley lets you out at The Main St. Creamery for homemade ice cream.
+And then at Highland Chocolates for a Factory Tour. $20 adults, $10 kids, check website for times and days.

-TOUR: Highland Chocolate Factory Tour.
-Even if you don’t come on the Trolley, it will warm your heart to visit Highland Chocolates.
-Twelve special-needs adults are employed here (nine at a time), and on a tour of the factory, visitors are encouraged to ask questions.
+Even if you don’t come on the Trolley, it will warm your heart to tour Highland Chocolates.
+Twelve special-needs adults are employed here (nine at a time).
+Visitors are encouraged to ask questions.
 These men and women are incredibly proud of their accomplishments, and take their work seriously.
 Todd, putting bags of treats together, was thrilled be photographed.

-Known for its Pretzel Bark (PA based Herr’s Corp. donates the pretzels), the non-profit Highland Chocolates makes custom molded chocolates for companies during the holiday season.
+PA based Herr’s Corp. donates the pretzels Highland’s signature Pretzel Bark.
+The non-profit also makes custom molded chocolates for companies during the holiday season.
 It supplies crunchy nut snack mix for Sands Casino, cherry flavored galaxy glitter bars for Cherry Springs Dark Sky State Park, and 2,000 molded chocolate ears for a local audiologist, just to name a few.
 Open for tours Mon-Fri.
 9:30-2:15.

-SHOP: Pop’s Culture Shoppe.
 Anja Stam was a German translator, her husband, Julian, a Boston College Librarian, when they got the urge to change their lives.
-So, the Stams moved to lost-in-time Wellsboro and opened up a store filled with the games and toys that they “grew up with,” on a mission to “get people off their screens and interact face to face.”
+So, the Stams moved to lost-in-time Wellsboro PA and opened up a store filled with the games and toys that they “grew up with.”
+The duo is on a mission to “get people off their screens and interact face to face.”

 I’d say they’ve exceeded their goals.

 This specialty shop now stocks and ships “thousands of games” all over the world: from Cat’s Cradle, Jack’s, and Tiddly Winks, to toddler approved “Roll ‘n Play,” comic books, board and card games, magic, Marvel and Star Trek figures, and more.
-Proprietary jigsaw puzzles feature artistic images of iconic Wellsboro, shot by local photographers, which makes for fantastic souvenirs and gifts.
+Proprietary jigsaw puzzles feature artistic images of iconic Wellsboro, shot by local photographers.
+Naturally these make for fantastic souvenirs and gifts.

-At 3:30 after school every weekday, Pop’s Culture Shoppe sees an influx of kids and families who head to the back room to join tournaments, Leagues, themed game play, and open game nights.
+At 3:30 after school every weekday, Pop’s Culture Shoppe sees an influx of kids and families.
+They head to the back room to join tournaments, Leagues, themed game play, and open game nights.
 “It’s safe and fun,” says Julian, who is a fount of information when it comes to choosing just the perfect thing.
-After sizing me up, he recommended a travel Farkle dice game, and it was an instant hit on our family trip.
+After sizing me up, he recommended a travel Farkle dice game.
+He was right.
+It was an instant hit on our family trip.
 Open Mon-Sat.
 10-6, until 9pm on Thurs, and later on Fridays.

 A couple of blocks away, the Penn Wells Lodge, built in 1960, re-opened in 2012 after a top to bottom redo and a 40 suite addition.
-Both the Hotel and Lodge, as well as the Arcadia Movie Theater, are owned by Shawn and Ellen Bryant, who practiced law in the Washington DC area before returning to Ellen’s hometown to take over these distinguished properties.
+Both the Hotel and Lodge, as well as the Arcadia Movie Theater, are owned by Shawn and Ellen Bryant.
+The Bryants practiced law in the Washington DC area before returning to Ellen’s hometown to take over these distinguished properties.